Microplastics

 How do microplastics enter the body?

 Various types of micro- and nanoplastics exist: small plastic particles that range in size from nanometres to micrometres.
-These occur when plastic breaks down or fragments into different forms, sizes and compositions.
+They differ in terms of their form, size and chemical composition.
 Microorganisms and chemical substances can attach to these microplastics and thereby enter our body.
 In the animation on our Dutch webpage, we show how plastic particles in our body enter via the air we breathe, our food and drinking water and bathing water.

 What can research provide?